MS in Genetic Counseling Program Curriculum

 Training in ethical, legal, and social issues of genetic information is also integral to the program.
 Students are exposed to larger societal issues involved in genetic counseling in a variety of ways, including through readings and discussion, potential teaching apprenticeships, and opportunities available at UCLA such as the UCLA Ethics Center lectures.

-Students will have access to a variety of supplemental activities to enrich their training, such as UCLA Genetics Case Conference, Genome Data Board, Departmental Grand Rounds/Seminar Series, UCLA Undiagnosed Diseases Network Clinical Site, Southern California Genetic Counseling Group, the UCLA Department of Human Genetics academic retreat, laboratory tours, special topics workshops, activities involving spending time with individuals or families with a genetic condition, participation in local support and bereavement groups, and venues for public speaking.
+Students will have access to a variety of supplemental activities to enrich their training, such as UCLA Genetics Case Conference, Genome Data Board, Departmental Grand Rounds/Seminar Series, UCLA Undiagnosed Diseases Network Clinical Site, Southern California Genetic Counselors Group, the UCLA Department of Human Genetics academic retreat, laboratory tours, special topics workshops, activities involving spending time with individuals or families with a genetic condition, participation in local support and bereavement groups, and venues for public speaking.

 Requirements